STMicroelectronics/st-mems-ispu/examples/README.md

 * On Linux: [https://sw-center.st.com/mems/ispu/ispu_repository_linux](https://sw-center.st.com/mems/ispu/ispu_repository_linux)
 * On macOS: [https://sw-center.st.com/mems/ispu/ispu_repository_mac](https://sw-center.st.com/mems/ispu/ispu_repository_mac)

 Once the plugins are installed, in order to build a project, the user must go to "File", click on "Import...".
-Under "General", select "Existing Project into Workspace", click on the "Next" button, click on the "Browse" button, select the folder containing the project (*ispu/eclipse* directory), and click on the "Finish" button.
+Under "General", select "Existing Project into Workspace", click on the "Next" button, click on the "Browse" button, select the folder containing the project (*ispu/eclipse* directory), make sure that the "Copy projects into workspace" is **not** selected (otherwise Eclipse will not be able to locate the source files), and click on the "Finish" button.
 The project is now imported and can be built.
 Enjoy.

 ------